Multilingual Learner Programs

 Mission: Danbury Public Schools, in partnership with families and the community provides transformational learning experiences, designed to nurture thoughtful and prepared graduates.

-Department Goal: 100% of English Learners will develop listening, speaking, reading, and writing skills, which will increase English proficiency in their ability to negotiate and convey meaning using writing processes and presentation strategies in English.
+Department Goal: 100% of Multilingual Learners will develop listening, speaking, reading, and writing skills, which will increase English proficiency in their ability to negotiate and convey meaning using writing processes and presentation strategies in English.

 In our department we believe in ensuring equity and advocating for our students socially, emotionally, and academically by leveraging their strengths and talents, so that they feel empowered to use their voices to become productive, contributing and successful members of the community.